Minimal models of some differential graded modules: Minimal Models

 \subsection{The Minimal model of Carlsson}

-Let $N$ be a differential graded $S$-module.
+Let $N$ be a differential graded $S$-module, so it is a $\dg$-${\mathscr{S}}^*$-algebra.
 We view $N$ as a $\dg$-$\mathscr{S}$-coalgebra.
 The goal of this section is to construct Carlsson's minimal model \cite{Carlsson2} for $N$.
 We construct a $\dg$-$\mathscr{S}$-coalgebra that is quasi-isomorphic to $N$ and has zero differential when tensored with $k$ over $\mathscr{S}$.

 We have $F=F_2(N)$ in the filtration from Section \ref{coalgebras}, so the coalgebra $N$ is conilpotent.
 As a $\dg$-$k$-module $H(N)$ is a deformation retract of $N$.
 We obtain the following deformation retract of $\dg$-$k$-modules by applying the functor $\Omega_{\kappa}$, where $\kappa:\mathscr{S}\rightarrow \mathscr{S}^{\mbox{!`} } $ is the canonical twisting morphism